narmeshnigam/omvix/readme_files/readme_home_page.md

-# Home Page – Omvix Website
+# Home Page – iSwift Website

-_Description: Structure, purpose, and UI/UX guidelines for the Omvix homepage_
+_Description: Structure, purpose, and UI/UX guidelines for the iSwift homepage_

 ---

 ## 🏡 Page Purpose

-To create a luxurious and persuasive first impression for Omvix, clearly communicating its smart home automation solutions, and guiding users toward lead conversion through demos and consultations.
+To create a luxurious and persuasive first impression for iSwift, clearly communicating its smart home automation solutions, and guiding users toward lead conversion through demos and consultations.

 ---

 ## 👥 Target Audience

 - **Primary**: Homeowners (30–70 years), interested in luxury, convenience, and security
-- **Secondary**: Interior designers, architects, and professionals evaluating Omvix as a partner
+- **Secondary**: Interior designers, architects, and professionals evaluating iSwift as a partner

 ---